 The occasion was a removal hearing sought by Assistant U.S. Attorney Eugene M. Propper to transfer one of the Cuban suspects, Alvin Ross Diaz, to federal custody in Washington.

-According to Cornick's testimony, under questioning by Propper and Assistant U.S. Attorney E. Lawrence Barcella before U.S. Magistrate Serena
+According to Cornick's testimony, under questioning by Propper and Assistant U.S. Attorney E.

-See LETELIER, A-4
+See LETELIER.
+A-6